hasnain-amir/portfolio/README.md

 ## Project 1: CV Generator Using Python

 ### Introduction
-This project is a personal endeavor where I developed a CV generator using Python.
+This project is a personal endeavour where I developed a CV generator using Python.
 The purpose of this project was to create a professional and customisable CV that I could easily update and format as needed.
 It serves not only as a functional tool for generating my own CV but also as a demonstration of my programming skills and understanding of data formatting.

 ### Project Overview
 The CV generator utilises the FPDF library to create a structured PDF document that includes essential sections such as: